 To create summary annotation for an object, right-click it and select Show Summary Annotation.

-A summary annotation is always connected to the item to which it relates and cannot be detached.
+A summary annotation is always colored blue to distinguish it from other annotations.
+It is always connected to the item to which it relates and cannot be detached.

 You can add comments anywhere in the workspace: you can attach annotations to objects, or you can create stand-alone comments.

-Right-click on the canvas and select Insert Annotation ().
+Click Insert > Annotation on the toolbar, or right-click on the canvas and select Insert Annotation .

-To attach an annotation to an object in the Workspace (feature type or transformer), select the object, right-click and select Attach Annotation.
+To attach an annotation to an object in the Workspace (feature type or transformer), select the object, right-click and select Add Annotation.

 When you create or edit an annotation, you can use the buttons on the mini-toolbar to customize it with rich-text features, including: